The Munich High End Exhibition is positively huge: there’s so much to see that one really should take two days to properly see and hear everything

 This was perhaps the most fun time of the entire show: a system using Trinnov amps (and very good sounding multi channel audio) using Vivid speakers.
 The fun, in this case was injected by a super-enthusiastic Laurence Dicky explaining the principles behind his Vivid speakers, as well as answering, at length, any questions from the audience.
 Laurence is very witty and eloquent and also extremely knowledgeable.
 He kind of stole the limelight from the Trinnov guys but I think they forgave him:-)

-As he is constanly moving his arms and hands, this is one of those rare pictures where Laurence Dickie is entirely in focus:-)
+As he is constanly moving his arms and hands, this is one of those rare pictures where all of Laurence Dickie is in focus:-)

 Laurence did not make it a secret that he loves ribbons, even going so far as to saying that if things went different (him meeting a different manufacturer) he might well have been designing ribbon speakers.
 I must say that the Vivids share many of the characteristics that I value so highly in my Apogee Diva magnetostats, free from cabinet sound, they sound utterly transparent yet fluid and friendly.